OSVTAC/osv-results-reporter/README.md

 ### To run tests

-The following runs the test suite, including an "end-to-end" test of a non-trivial template directory (the "test-minimal" one):
+The following runs the test suite, including an "end-to-end" test of a non-trivial template directory (the "demo-template" one):

 ```
 $ python -m unittest discover orr